leeshibley/runtime-analyzer/README.md

 # Runtime Analyzer
 A Python project to analyze the runtime of various sorting algorithms.
-Uses recursion, object-oriented programming, and the following self-implemented sorting algorithms:
+Uses recursion & object-oriented programming to analyze performance of the following self-implemented sorting algorithms:
 * Bubble sort
 * Selection sort
 * Insertion sort